FARIS: Fluid-Active-RIS: System Model

 As illustrated in Fig.~\ref{fig_sm}, we examine a downlink wireless system assisted by FARIS.
 A BS equipped with a single fixed-position antenna (FPA) communicates with a mobile user (MU), also equipped with a single FPA, through the FARIS.
 The direct BS-MU link is assumed to be completely blocked by obstacles such as buildings.
 The FARIS consists of $M = M_x \times M_x$ reflective elements arranged over a surface of size $W_x\lambda \times W_x\lambda$, where $\lambda$ denotes the carrier wavelength and $W_x$ represents the normalized aperture of the FARIS relative to $\lambda$.
 The inter-element spacing is $d = \frac{W_x\lambda}{M_x}$, resulting in a spatial correlation matrix $\mathbf{J} \triangleq [J_{ij}] \in \mathbb{R}^{M \times M}$ modeled according to Jakes’ model.
 The spatial correlation between the $i$th and $j$th elements is given by~\cite{FRISonoff, FRISpa}

 where $j_0(\cdot)$ denotes the zero-order spherical Bessel function of the first kind, and $d_{ij}=d\sqrt{ \left(\operatorname{mod}(i,M_x)-\operatorname{mod}(j,M_x)\right)^2+\left(\left\lfloor\frac{i}{M_x}\right\rfloor - \left\lfloor\frac{j}{M_x}\right\rfloor\right)^2}$ is the distance between the $i$ and $j$th elements.
-Following~\cite{FRISonoff} and differing from~\cite{FRISlook}, each FARIS element can be viewed as a port of a fluid antenna structure.
-Each element operates in one of two states: ``on'' and ``off''.
-In the ``on'' state, the element actively interacts with incoming electromagnetic waves, modifying their amplitude and phase to realize the desired reflection.
-In the ``off'' state, the element is terminated by a matched load, effectively isolating it from the impinging wave and preventing any alteration of the signal.
+Following~\cite{FRISonoff, FRISmag}\footnote{Although the cited model is for FRIS, we adopt it here since FARIS follows the same hardware architecture, with the difference being the additional amplification module for each candidate.} and differing from~\cite{FRISlook}, each FARIS element can be viewed as a port of a fluid antenna structure.
+Each element operates in one of two states: ``on'' and ``off’’; In the ``on’’ state, the element is connected to the active reflection branch and actively interacts with the incident electromagnetic wave.
+Specifically, the impinging signal is processed through the controllable reflection circuitry, where its amplitude and phase can be adjusted according to the configured reflection coefficient.
+This enables the element to participate in the FARIS reflection process and contribute to shaping and amplifiying the composite reflected wave toward the desired direction.
+In contrast, in the ``off’’ state, the element is terminated by a matched load through the switching network.
+In this case, the incident electromagnetic energy is absorbed rather than re-radiated, effectively isolating the element from the reflection process and preventing any modification of the impinging signal.
+Consequently, the element does not contribute to the reflected field and only incurs the baseline control-circuit power consumption.
+The schematic illustration of the FARIS architecture is given in Fig.~\ref{fig_sche}, which serves as the basis for the power consumption model developed in the subsequent analysis.

 The BS-FARIS link is assumed line-of-sight (LoS); $\tilde{\mathbf h}_f \in \mathbb C^M$, where as noted in~\cite{nearris}, it occurs when the BS-FRIS distance is shorter than the advanced MIMO Rayleigh distance (MIMO-ARD), represented as $D^{\text{RB}} \triangleq \lambda M$.
 The FARIS-MU link experiences Rician fading: